Can You Weld Gold? (Everything You Need to Know)

 Before you get used to the TIG welder, you may forget to turn on the shielding gas or don’t add enough of it.
 These things will end up contaminating the gold.
 So, make sure to check the gas flow rate.

-In general, a flow rate of 20 cubic feet per hour works well with gold and other metals.
-If you set the gas flow higher than that, you’ll end up with an unstable arc and poor weld precision.
+Generally, a flow rate of 20 cubic feet per hour works well with gold and other metals.
+If you set the gas flow higher than that, you’ll have an unstable arc and poor weld precision.

 Craters

-Weld craters are thin, almost-cracked sections that occur when molten metal isn’t enough to fill a cavity.
+Weld craters are thin, almost-cracked sections when molten metal isn’t enough to fill a cavity.

 You get weld craters when you suddenly reduce the current and cool down the weld too quickly.
 Slowly reduce the welding power to avoid this issue.